Go back to the time before you hit it big.

 - simply being diligent at work

-Essentially, the goal of employee recognition is to motivate your staff, reinforce positive behaviors, and recognize best practices that will contribute to your business’ success (not to mention—their personal success).
+Essentially, the goal of employee recognition is to motivate your staff, boost morale, reinforce positive behaviors, and recognize best practices that will contribute to your business’ success (not to mention—their personal success).

-There are a hundred ways to make your employees feel valued.
-But in this article, we’ve highlighted 15 ways you can commend your staff for a job well done.
+There are a hundred different ways to make your employees feel valued.
+But in this article, we’ve highlighted 15 great employee recognition ideas that can help you commend your staff for a job well done.

 1. Bonuses and Incentives